10 Cheapest & Best Buffets in Singapore under $30 - Part 1 of Buffet Series

 Reservation: 6327 1203

 When I first came here I was unaware of their chicken buffet and I felt they were overpriced. $18 for four pieces of chicken may seem expensive so just add a few more dollars to get the buffet and your meal becomes so much more worthwhile.
 Not to mention they are easily in the top 3 Korean friend chicken stores in Singapore.
-Their chicken comes in plenty of flavours, I recommend the Swicy and Crispy versions.
+Their chicken comes in plenty of flavours, I recommend the Swicy (a Sweet-Spicy hybrid) and Crispy versions.

 Other than the chicken, you won't have much else to eat, apart from the unlimited fries and a Korean style chicken stew to go along with your buffet.
 So you must really like Korean style fried chicken to enjoy yourself here.